vbazurtob/Angular4CollapsibleDashboardExample/README.md

-Angular4-based Collapsible Dashboard Interface Example
+# Angular4-based Collapsible Dashboard Interface Example

+Author:Voltaire Bazurto Blacio

 This interface was developed in Angular 4 as an interactive example of a collapsible dashboard.
 The collapsible effect was achievied by using the angular2-collapsible npm module that can be obtained at https://www.npmjs.com/package/angular2-collapsible.

 The project was built using angular 4 and tested over node.js 9.x.

-Installation
+## Installation

 After downloading the project and accessing the root project folder: